Ellamina19/Group-response-on-Skilharvest/README.md

   - In terms of level of education, HND/BSC/B.Tech has the highest value of students taking the scholarship on data analysis, the lowest is SSCE
   - People from the age range of 25-29 have the highest population in skillharvest
   - When it comes to marital status, the single has the highest populations
-  - Lastly, when iot comes to occupation, students were the highest
+  - Lastly, when it comes to occupation, students were the highest

   ## Conclusion
-  The essence of this visualization is to acquaint us on hyow to use google form to collect data and import it to our power Bi for visualization.
+  The essence of this visualization is to acquaint us on how to use google form to collect data and import it to our power Bi for visualization.
   I sincerely thank my facilitator Sir Teedee for enlighten me on this google form and it wonders.